ChainLockerLLC/smart-contracts/README.md

 Deployers may choose to create an 'openOffer' ChainLocker that is open to any counterparty, a 'refundable' ChainLocker which enables the counterparty to withdraw their 'deposit' if there has been no successful execution before the 'expirationTime', a ChainLocker with execution contigent on an oracle-fed data condition known as a 'ValueCondition', and more.

-The locked assets are programmatically released provided all deployer-defined conditions are met when <code>execute()</code> is called; if the necessary conditions are not met before the deployer-defined expiry, assets become withdrawable according to the deployer-defined deposit and refundability rules.
+The locked assets are programmatically released provided all deployer-defined conditions are met when <code>execute()</code> is called.
+ChainLockers may be re-used so long as the expiration time has not been reached.
+If the necessary conditions are not met before the deployer-defined expiry, assets become withdrawable according to the deployer-defined deposit and refundability rules.

 tl;dr: